 25YL: I think you’re right; I don’t think it can be described.
 I don’t think we can ever explain to someone why we’re this passionate about it.
 It just has to be experienced and felt.

 JE: I think it either gets you or it doesn’t.
-I’ve personally introduced a lot of friends of mine to it and there’s some that like it but don’t want to tell me exactly how they feel because they know my feelings about it (laughs) but then there’s others that start talking about wanting to watch it again, buy the sets, go to the festival and all of this other stuff.
+I’ve personally introduced a lot of friends of mine to it, and there are some that like it but don’t want to tell me exactly how they feel because they know my feelings about it [laughs].
+But then there are others that start talking about wanting to watch it again, buy the sets, go to the festival and all of this other stuff.
 You can tell when it really gets someone.

 25YL: I would love to talk theories with you.
-Something that I’ve really latched onto is that Ray Wise only spoke 2 words in the entire season “Find Laura”.
-To me, you don’t have Ray Wise only speak two words unless they’re arguably the 2 most important words in the season.
+Something that I’ve really latched onto is that Ray Wise only spoke two words in the entire season “Find Laura”.
+To me, you don’t have Ray Wise only speak two words unless they’re arguably the two most important words in the season.

 JE: They were attracted to it.
 The other theory I would tell you that goes along with it and I’ve had this theory for a long time.
 The Final Dossier seems to confirm this for me.
 We have the symbol on the card that Evil Cooper shows Darya.
 The same symbol shows up on Hawk’s map.
 The symbol on Hawk’s map shows up above Blue Pine Mountain under a moon symbol and Hawk tells Sherriff Frank that you don’t want to know about that.
 The Log Lady in her last call says to Hawk “Beware of the one under the moon above Blue Pine Mountain”, which is a reference to the symbol that I think clearly represents Judy.
 Which means Evil Cooper wants Judy.
 He’s yelling “Who is Judy?” to Phillip Jefferies.
 So I think why he wants the coordinates and I think Mark Frost’s book backs this up is that the coordinates take him to The Fireman’s place and when he gets there what he sees on the screen is the Palmer house.
 I believe basically that he can travel to places from The Fireman’s place and he knows that what he’s going to see on that screen is the location of Judy.
 So his plan was to use the coordinates to find out where Judy was and go right there.
 I believe that if he partnered up with Judy what would happen would be catastrophic and Mark Frost’s book confirmed that theory.
 But The Fireman waves his hand and the image onscreen changes and instead he winds up at the Sherriff’s station where he had engineered his destruction.
 Putting Freddie there to destroy Bob and giving Andy the visions to lead to the destruction of Evil Cooper at the same time.